sarkershantonu/sarkershantonu.github.io/_posts/2013/2013-06-30-regex-email-extract.md

 ---
 ![image](/images/regex/regex-tut-1.jpg)

 In this article, we are going to see how we can retrieve different information from an email address.
+To know regular expression basics, please see [this old post](https://sarkershantonu.github.io/2013/06/29/regular-expression-intro/).

 ### The Email Format
 Normally we have email address like **sarker.shantonu@gmail.com** and some time we may find **sarker.shantonu+abcedd@gmail.com** , but due to implementation rules , we omit the characters after+ .